"We all need to get better at talking about mental health issues"

 That’s something we’re actively working on here in the Union, trying to develop policies that really reflect students' mental health and wellbeing needs.
 There are no easy answers or quick fixes, but there is help and there is support.

 There’s no pressure on you, everything goes at your pace

-And in that respect, the Wellbeing Service in the Student Guidance Centre is crucial.
+And in that respect, the Wellbeing Service in the One Elmwood Student Centre is crucial.
 It’s there to listen to you and to help.
 It can provide counselling and arrange referrals.
 It can also liaise with your School or Department if you want.
 There’s no pressure on you, everything goes at your pace, you know?
 You decide.

 I have a lived experience of mental health issues myself and before I started to work at the SU, I qualified as a Social Worker here at Queen’s.
 I think that combination – of personal knowledge and professional background – is certainly useful when it comes to understanding welfare issues.
 I’m not a counsellor, but of course, I know there’s always more we can do.
 I can see that.
 And in a way, every student who gets in touch with us is also helping us in SU, contributing to our understanding of what we need to do or how we condo things better.

 So what I want people to take away from this is not to dismiss or diminish the effect difficult circumstances can have at a deeper level.
 Because once a material problem or set of circumstances – say, for example, a financial issue – is sorted out, the effects can linger.
 In a sense, the damage can already be done.
 So be aware of that, if you’re suffering for whatever reason, and know that there are resources here in the University ready to help.

 Mental Health issues can affect anyone at any time.
 But confidential, professional help is available through the University.